-Housing units are considered overcrowded when they house more than one person per room.3 A unit is considered severely overcrowded when it is occupied by 1.5 persons or more per room.
+Housing units are considered overcrowded when they house more than one person per room.
+A unit is considered severely overcrowded when it is occupied by 1.5 persons or more per room.
+Households in the unincorporated County experience overcrowding at roughly the same rates as San Mateo County and the Bay Area as a whole.